 Writing Winning Tenders and Proposals

 How quickly we can move from one part of the course to the next will largely be determined by the business writing skills of the group we are training.
 The course is run for a maximum of eight delegates at a time.
-The cost per delegate is £980+VAT.

 Writing Winning Tenders and Proposals